SamaanAnalyst/Crowdfunding-Analysis/README.md

 3. Provide visual aid to interpret outcomes quickly and efficiently.
 4. Calculate the percentage funded for each campaign and create a color-graded reference.
 5. Find the average donation for each campaing.
+6. Visualize campaigns' outcomes based on category and subcategory.

 ### Challenge Deliverables